-This grant is administered by the college under the guidelines of federal policy as the funds are available.
-Eligible students who need additional assistance may receive \$250 for their educational expenses, with Pell recipients being given first consideration.
+This grant is administered by the college (as "campus-based" aid) under the guidelines of federal policy as the funds are available.
+Eligible students who need additional assistance may receive between \$100 and \$4,000 a year for their educational expenses, with Pell recipients being given first consideration until available funds are depleted.
 In order to be eligible for consideration, the student must submit a FAFSA.